 Please give a brief description of your current position.

-I am currently the EVP and Chief Strategic Growth Officer for Best Buy Co., Inc. In this role, I lead the company's efforts to refine and implement its growth strategy.
+In June 2019 I became CEO, prior to that I was the EVP and Chief Strategic Growth Officer for Best Buy Co., Inc. In this role, I lead the company's efforts to refine and implement its growth strategy.
 I also have served as the interim president for Best Buy's Services (Geek Squad) organization since March.